great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md

 #### 3a.
 Edit the configuration

 For this example, we’ll demonstrate using a basic Checkpoint configuration with the `SimpleCheckpoint` class, which takes care of some defaults.
-Replace all names such as `my_datasource` with the respective DataSource, DataConnector, DataAsset, and Expectation Suite names you have configured in your `great_expectations.yml`.
+Replace all names such as `my_datasource` with the respective <TechnicalTag tag="datasource" text="Datasource" />, <TechnicalTag tag="data_connector" text="Data Connector" />, <TechnicalTag tag="data_asset" text="Data Asset" />, and Expectation Suite names you have configured in your `great_expectations.yml`.

 ````yaml
 config = """